At some point or another, you may need to borrow money.

 A line of credit is different from a personal loan in that once you’re approved, you can borrow the money on an ongoing basis as needed up to the borrowing limit.
 For example, if you immediately max out your line of credit, then pay all or a portion of it back, the amount of the repaid funds can then be borrowed again later, if you need, up to the full amount of the borrowing limit.

 When you do borrow funds using a line of credit, you only have to pay back the amount you borrowed plus interest on that amount, not the entire amount of the approved credit limit.
 A line of credit might have a fixed end date that, assuming you want to continue the line, needs to be renewed by the lender once the original term expires.
+If you decide a personal loan is what you’re looking for, Marcus by Goldman Sachs® offers no-fee, fixed-rate personal loans that could be a better option when compared to higher-interest lines of credit.

 While personal loans and lines of credit can be used interchangeably for the same financing needs, the main differences between the two options are how you want to receive the funds, the interest you’ll payback, the monthly payment amount, and how your credit can be impacted.
 A closer look at those considerations: